Tachykinin receptor 1: Clinical significance

 This receptor is considered an attractive drug target, particularly with regards to potential analgesics and anti-depressants.
 It is also a potential treatment for alcoholism and opioid addiction.
 In addition, it has been identified as a candidate in the etiology of bipolar disorder.
 Finally NK1R antagonists may also have a role as novel antiemetics and hypnotics.

+Neurokinin receptor 1 (NK-1R) also plays a significant role in cancer progression.
+NK-1R is overexpressed in various cancer types and is activated by substance P (SP).
+This activation promotes tumor cell proliferation, migration, and invasion while inhibiting apoptosis.
+The SP/NK-1R system is involved in angiogenesis, chronic inflammation, and the Warburg effect, all of which contribute to tumor growth.
+NK-1R antagonists, such as aprepitant, have shown promise as potential anticancer treatments by inhibiting tumor growth, inducing apoptosis, and blocking metastasis.
+The overexpression of NK-1R in tumors may also serve as a prognostic biomarker.

 Ligands

 Many selective ligands for NK1 are now available, several of which have gone into clinical use as antiemetics.